 Cheeses that are aged for a relatively short period of time tend to be fairly delicate and have soft, powdery rinds.
 Many are made with Penicillium candidum, the same white mold used in the making of Brie or Camembert.
 Just like those familiar “bloomy-rind” cheeses, their exteriors are thin and downy.
 Geotrichum candidum, a mold-like yeast that produces soft and beautifully wrinkly rinds, is common in France and used to make many of Vermont Creamery’s and Capriole’s goat cheeses.
 Other goat cheeses have mottled dark-gray or even blue exteriors—and this causes a fair bit of confusion for shoppers.
 Some, including Valençay and Sainte-Maure de Touraine from France’s Loire Valley, are coated with the same type of vegetable ash that’s sprinkled in the middle of wheels of Humboldt Fog.
 The ash doesn’t add any flavor of its own.
 A select number of goat cheeses, including Spain’s Monte Enebro and the Classic Blue Log from Westfield Farm in Massachusetts, are coated with Penicillium roqueforti, the same mold used to make blue cheese, and boast a Roquefort-esque piquancy.

 Any molds, yeasts, and bacteria applied to the surfaces of these cheeses also act on their interiors.
-You can see this very clearly as these fairly young cheeses age and continue to mature at retailers or in your refrigerator (see “Sidebar with photos showing how cheese changes as it ages TK” for more info on how to find a young goat cheese with the age and texture you prefer).
+You can see this very clearly as these fairly young cheeses age and continue to mature at retailers or in your refrigerator.
 They begin fairly dense, firm, and uniform in texture.
 With time, the outer edges soften.
 A gooey, almost liquid band called a “creamline” forms and widens as it advances toward the center (or “paste”) of the cheese.
 The result is a cheese with two distinct textures in each wedge or slice.
 Cheesemakers dial in a multitude of variables, from the recipe and aging conditions to the size and shape of their cheese, with a target ratio of the two textures in mind.
 It’s rare for a cheese’s dense, fudgy center to be totally overtaken by the creamline.

 Making Older, Firmer Goat Cheese